Title IX Policy, Procedures and Resources

 A school has a responsibility to respond promptly and effectively.
 If a school knows or reasonably should know about sexual harassment or sexual violence that creates a hostile environment, the school must take immediate action to eliminate the sexual harassment or sexual violence, prevent its recurrence, and address its effects.

-Even if a student or his or her parent does not want to file a complaint or does not request that the school take any action on the student’s behalf, if a school knows or reasonably should know about possible sexual harassment or sexual violence, it must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.
+Even if a student or his or her parent does not want to file a grievance or does not request that the school take any action on the student’s behalf, if a school knows or reasonably should know about possible sexual harassment or sexual violence, it must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.

 What procedures must a school have in place to prevent sexual harassment and sexual violence and resolve complaints?

-Every School Must Have and Distribute A Policy against Sex Discrimination
+- Every School Must Have and Distribute A Policy against Sex Discrimination

-Title IX requires that each school publish a policy that it does not discriminate on the basis of sex in its education programs and activities.
+- Title IX requires that each school publish a policy that it does not discriminate on the basis of sex in its education programs and activities.
 This notice must be widely distributed and available on an on-going basis.

-The policy must state that inquiries concerning Title IX may be referred to the school’s Title IX coordinator or to OCR.
+- The policy must state that inquiries concerning Title IX may be referred to the school’s Title IX coordinator or to OCR.

 Every School Must Have a Title IX Coordinator

 Every school must designate at least one employee who is responsible for coordinating the school’s compliance with Title IX.
 This person is sometimes referred to as the Title IX coordinator.
 Schools must notify all students and employees of the name or title and contact information of the Title IX coordinator.
-The coordinator’s responsibilities include overseeing all complaints of sex discrimination and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
+The coordinator’s responsibilities include overseeing all complaints of sex discrimination and identifying and addressing any patterns or systemic problems that arise during the review of such grievances.
 Reports of alleged sexual misconduct can be made by email, online reporting tool, phone call, letter, or meeting with the Title IX Coordinator and/or Title IX Team.